 Modes of delivery

-In Years 10 and 11, PSHE is delivered via timetabled lessons.
-Students have one lesson per fortnight in Year 10 and two per fortnight in Year 11.
+In Years 10 and 11, PSHE is delivered via timetabled lessons along with the RE requirement.
+Students have one lesson per week in both Years 10 and 11.

 Unit 1: Promoting Emotional Well-being- In this module students understand how to promote positive mental health and well-being.
 How to understand and manage their feelings as they transition in to KS4.

 Unit 2: RE Unit – Arranged marriage, honour based violence, FGM – from an ethical perspective.

 Unit 3: Finance- In this module students explore the value of money and gain an understanding of debt

 Unit 4: Relationships and sex education: In this module students focus on key areas such as consent, Values, Grooming, Gender and Sexual Identity, Issues and consequences surrounding Teenage pregnancy, Healthy Relationships

 Unit 5: Work experience- In this module students explore the world of work in preparation for their work experience placements

 Unit 6: Gambling- In this module students explore the consequences of the many types of gambling.
 The impact on individuals and their families.
 The increased availability and ease of online gambling.

 Unit 1: FUTURES – Where next?
 Post 16 options.
 Providing advice on educational options and career paths after Arden.

 Unit 2: Drugs Education- In this module pupils cover issues relating to different types of drugs, the consequences of drug use and the law.